javiercamarenatriguero/EMSApp/README.md

 ### TODOs
 * Add more UI Tests for screens with HiltAndroidTest integration
 * Improvements on Images visualization
+* Search for a better Line Chart view in order to show Time series

 ---
 ### Development & Design